-For all Svalbard voyages departing in 2022, we offer a risk-free booking policy until 10th January 2021.
-For cancellations made before 10th January 2021 all to PolarQuest paid means are 100 % refundable.
-After 10th January 2021 our general terms and conditions apply.
+For all Svalbard voyages departing in 2022, we offer a risk-free booking policy until the 1st September 2021.
+For cancellations made before the 1st September 2021 all to PolarQuest paid means are 100 % refundable.
+After the 1st September 2021 our general terms and conditions apply.

 The ship M/S Quest